OneThatWalks/NeverEmptyPantry/NeverEmptyPantry/README.md

 This will start a server depending on the project specified.
 Navigate to the address in a new browser window and you are ready to go.

-The API is easily tested using Postman
+The API is easily tested using Postman (Postman colelction coming soon...)